 Guide Review - Pump-Free Garden Sprayers

-That's the good news about them.
-The bad news, however, is two-fold.
-I'm afraid the bad news outweighs the good.
+That's the good news about them; the bad news, however, is two-fold and simply outweighs the good.

 While not everyone will agree with the above criticism, the fact that these garden sprayers leak is truly damning.
 The leak is at the tip of the "wand," from which the contents are discharged.
 Here's the scenario: